By Efrona Mor

 Odo exhaled, looking yet again at the pup.
 “I…I cannot accept.”

-“Thou art of the old ways sworn to uphold their beliefs.
+“Check again, King of the Humans and Warrior of Gelendara.
+Thou art Gelendarian.
 Doth thou renounce truth, sire?”
 His voice was strong as the waves of the sea, even as his life drained the color from his face.

 “You jest?
 A demon bestows a pup of Siberal to a half-human half-Seltan king?
 In all the power of my human kingship, or the power of Nohar from the Seven Realms, I am useless to this pup.
 She… he… deserves his own kind, not a man like me?”
+Odo threw up his hands confused.

-The demon breathed slow.
+The demon breathed slowly.
 “Thou knows not the truth.
 The blood of kings and the great wise stronghold prevails because thou liveth.
 Thou bends the knee to the old creeds of justice!
 Will thou deny me the Code of Life, sire?”

 “Ancient Ways?”
-Odo shook his head.
+Odo shook his head again.
 “Yes, my knee is bent to the true hope… but…”

 The Shadow exhaled, and his eyes became soft as he looked at Odo with gratitude.
-“Arya, she shall teach y…you.”
+“Arya, she shall teach thee.”
 Domis glanced at the pup one last time before he collapsed.
 Dead.
 The pup, still safely in his arms, made no sound.

 “Vergth, de chorz opyth?” he asked her, and she swallowed, afraid.
 “Vergth, de chorz opyth?” he asked again.

 “By your will, sire.”
 She bowed and looked down at the Shadow.
 “I beg a grave for Domis,” she said softly.
-Birds chirped and a ground animal ran through the leaves.
+Birds chirped, and a ground animal ran through the leaves.

 “Now you ask favors of me?”